 Now, the trend is to control truckers, by means of electronic log books and the trucking companies, who are driven by the demands of the shippers and receivers.

 Unlike the old school driver, today’s drivers are usually pretty high tech.
-They’re equipped with a smart phone, GPS, laptop computers, printers, scanners, televisions, iPods, fridges, microwaves, generators and more.
+They’re equipped with a smart phone, GPS, laptop computers, printers, scanners, televisions, I-phones, fridges, microwaves, generators and more.

 WHAT THIS MEANS FOR PROFESSIONAL TRUCKERS

-Pay attention to other motorists on the road.
+- Pay attention to other motorists on the road.
 Give them a wave or a honk.
-Be courteous on the road and show other drivers that you’re a professional and a gentleman.
+Be courteous on the road and show other drivers that you’re a professional and a gentleman (or lady).

 DO YOU KNOW AN OLD SCHOOL PROFESSIONAL TRUCK DRIVER?